cllckn/information-and-communication-technologies/module7/README.md

 ### HTML (HyperText Markup Language)

     HTML (HyperText Markup Language) is the standard language for crafting web pages.

     It structures content using elements like headings, paragraphs, links, images, and forms.

     Browsers interpret HTML to display web pages visually.

-    It works alongside CSS for styling and JavaScript for interactivity.
+    It works together with CSS for styling and JavaScript for interactivity.

 **For the details of HTML, refer to https://www.w3schools.com/html/**

 ### CSS (Cascading Style Sheets)

-    CSS (Cascading Style Sheets) is a stylesheet language used to define the appearance of HTML elements.
+    CSS (Cascading Style Sheets) is used to define the appearance of HTML elements.

     CSS is used to control the layout, colors, fonts, spacing, and responsiveness of web pages to ensure a consistent and attractive design across different devices and screen sizes.

 **For the details of CSS, refer to https://www.w3schools.com/css/**

 ### JavaScript

     JavaScript is a programming language used to make web pages interactive and dynamic.

     It allows developers to manipulate HTML and CSS, handle events like clicks or keyboard input, and fetch data from servers without reloading the page.

 **For the details of JavaScript, refer to https://www.w3schools.com/js/**